geosoft1/ubuntu-ro-discourse/README.md

 #### Who should use?

 This is a *How it's made* design for Ubuntu Romania Community but generally speaking can be used by enybody who want to make a forum based on Discourse.

+#### Is Discourse safe for use?

+They says yes.
+Read [this](https://github.com/discourse/discourse/blob/master/docs/SECURITY.md) document.

 ## References